 The vision of P27 is to establish, within the Nordics, the first integrated region for domestic and cross-border payments in multiple currencies.
 Secondly, by aligning its standards with those of Single Euro Payments Area and applying to payments in the eurozone, P27 will bring further harmonization to the European payments landscape.

 P27 is a joint initiative by Danske Bank, Handelsbanken, Nordea, OP Financial Group, SEB, and Swedbank, exploring the possibility of establishing a pan-Nordic payment infrastructure for domestic and cross-border payments in the Nordic currencies and the Euro.
 The P27 name derives from the project’s aim to improve payments for the 27 million inhabitants in the Nordics.

 An open-access and common infrastructure will deliver a state-of-the-art payment experience to customers across the Nordics, as well as provide a foundation for future developments.

 The official launch of P27 services is subject to regulatory approvals and therefore P27 will not conduct any business activities until required regulatory approvals are obtained

-Be one of the first to follow P27's development towards instant cross-border payments in the Nordics.
+Gain access to the P27 white paper and follow P27's development towards instant, cross-border payments in the Nordics.